 How to access and print an invoice

-Circulation tax invoices are available online at TAXISnet via gsis.gr as of early November each year, though there is typically a delay due to Greece being Greece. *Note that the Ministry of Finance has not changed the date from 2012, but the link is correct and friends and readers report that the system is working.
+Circulation tax invoices are available online at TAXISnet via gsis.gr as of early November each year, though there is typically a delay due to Greece being Greece. *Note that the Ministry of Finance has not changed the date from 2012, but the link is correct and the system is working.

 2. Press the blue ‘ΕΙΣΟΔΟΣ‘ button.